 When a student or student organization is named in a report and/or participates in a resolution process, a record is created and maintained by OSACR.
-For more information regarding the maintenance and distribution of Conduct records visit studentaccountability/resources-and-faqs/informationstudents-student-records.
+For more information regarding the retention and disclosure of Conduct records visit student-code-conduct.

-In addition to managing formal allegations of misconduct, the OSACR also offers a widerange of Adaptable Resolutions and Conflict Response options.
-For more information about these resolution option, visit studentaffairs. psu.edu/student-accountability/code-procedures/adaptable-resolutions.
+In addition to managing formal allegations of misconduct, the OSACR also offers a wide range of Adaptable Resolutions and Conflict Response options.
+For more information about these resolution options, visit studentaffairs. psu.edu/student-accountability/code-procedures.